Ferré Gola: 2023–2024: Dynastie 2 Volume 1, Dynastie 2 Volume 2

-On 24 June, Gola achieved a sold-out performance at the Stade des Martyrs, attracting a crowd of over 100,000 to a venue with an 80,000-person capacity.
-Ivorian singer Willy Dumbo introduced him onstage, where Gola was joined by Kenyan singer Victoria Kimani.
-Werrason ranked the concert in the top three of the best performances ever made in the stadium.
+On 24 June, Ferré Gola held a sold-out performance at the Stade des Martyrs, attracting a crowd of over 100,000 to a venue with an 80,000-person capacity.
+Ivorian singer Willy Dumbo introduced him onstage, where Ferré Gola was joined by Kenyan singer Victoria Kimani.
+Werrason ranked the concert in the top three of the best performances ever held at the stadium.
 Congolese-French singer Gims extolled him as "the man of the stadiums".
-The Congolese digital news outlet Mbote.cd named the concert as the "Show of the Year".
+The Congolese digital news outlet Mbote.cd named the concert the "Show of the Year".

 On 6 August, he performed a quick playback at the closing ceremony of the 2023 Jeux de la Francophonie, offering an a cappella tribute to the victims of the ongoing Kivu conflicts in the eastern part of the Democratic Republic of the Congo.
 Later that evening, he took the stage at the Esplanade Du Palais Du Peuple in Kinshasa for the penultimate day of the Nuits de la Francophonie event.

-The first volume of Dynastie 2 was finally released on 13 October, comprising 20 tracks and characterized by a predominant blend of Congolese rumba, ndombolo, and soukous.
+The first volume of Dynastie 2 was released on 13 October, comprising 20 tracks and characterized by a blend of Congolese rumba, ndombolo, and soukous.
 It featured guest appearances by Soleil Wanga, Modogo, Serge Mabiala, Malage de Lugendo, Pikass Mbayambo, Baby Ndombe, and Miel De Son.
-Shortly after its debut, it experienced commercial success, peaking at the top of sales on major Congolese platforms such as iTunes, Spotify, and Deezer, as well as number one on African Amazon Music charts.
+Shortly after its debut, it achieved commercial success, peaking at the top of sales on major Congolese platforms such as iTunes, Spotify, and Deezer, as well as reaching number one on African Amazon Music charts.
 It also peaked at number one on the French iTunes charts.
-A week later, Dynastie 2 Volume 1 reached 177th position on the Belgian Top 200 best-selling albums and 72nd on England's top 100 most downloaded albums on the Internet and digital platforms.
+A week later, Dynastie 2 Volume 1 reached 177th position on the Belgian top 200 best-selling albums and 72nd on England's top 100 most downloaded albums on digital platforms.

-While promoting Dynastie 2 Volume 1 on 16 October, Gola announced the impending release of the second volume of Dynastie 2.
+While promoting Dynastie 2 Volume 1 on 16 October, Ferré Gola announced the impending release of the second volume.
 Initially slated for release on 27 October, Dynastie 2 Volume 2 came out on 26 October, comprising 20 previously unreleased tracks.
 It includes guest appearances by JDT Mulopwe, Celeo Scram, Aimélia Lias, Papy Kakol, Deplick Pomba, Michel Basse, Charlie Solo, Thierry Finite, Buffalo, Eboa Lotin, Ali Mbonda, and Cappucino.
 Within 48 hours of its debut, the album reached number ten on the French iTunes charts.
-To bolster album promotion, Gola announced a series of concerts in the United States, referred to as the "American tour".
-The tour kicked off on 4 November in Dallas and wrapped up on 24 March 2024 in Champaign, encompassing performances in cities like Washington, Cincinnati, Los Angeles, Chicago, and Charlotte.
+To bolster its promotion, Ferré Gola announced an American tour, which kicked off on 4 November in Dallas, Texas, and wrapped up on 24 March 2024 in Champaign, Illinois, and included performances in Washington, D.C., Cincinnati, Los Angeles, Chicago, and Charlotte, among others.